Library: Policy

 (5) For more information concerning ACP refer to the Oklahoma Office of the Attorney General - Victim Services.

-3. When the worker needs to contact a client outside of normal business hours because of an emergency, the worker obtains permission from his or her immediate supervisor or the county director or designee prior to contacting the client.
-When the immediate supervisor and county director or designee are not available, the worker takes care of the client's emergency need and notifies appropriate supervisory personnel of the situation as soon as possible.
+3. When a supervisor, field manager, or the field manager's designee are not available, the worker takes care of the client's emergency need and notifies appropriate supervisory personnel of the situation as soon as possible.

 4. Per OAC 340:10-2-2, the worker makes a home visit to determine the family's circumstances and social service needs following Temporary Assistance for Needy Families (TANF) benefit closure due to a sanction.

-(b) When the worker unsuccessfully attempts to contact the client to explain inconsistencies, the worker documents what attempts were made and the action taken in FACS case notes.
+(b) When the worker unsuccessfully attempts to contact the client to explain inconsistencies, the worker documents the worker's attempts to reach the client and the action taken in FACS case notes.

-6. (a) Data exchange information is obtained by matching the client name, Social Security number (SSN), Social Security claim number, date of birth, and address from OKDHS records with other state and federal agency records.
-The results of the match are posted to the Information Management System (IMS) and are viewed by using various transactions.
-An online description of any IMS transaction is viewed by entering M space and the transaction name.
+6. (a) Data exchange information matches the client name, Social Security number (SSN), Social Security claim number, date of birth, and address from OKDHS records with other state and federal agency records.
+The match results are viewable in the Information Management System (IMS) by using IMS transactions.
+An online description of any IMS transaction is available by entering M space and the transaction name.
 For example, M space PY.

 (b) PY is an index of data exchange information and case data for a particular person.